-- Filgrastim may interfere with certain lab tests, including bone-imaging.
+- Filgrastim may interfere with certain lab tests, including bone imaging.
 Be sure your doctor and lab personnel know you are taking filgrastim.

 - Lab tests, including complete blood cell counts, may be performed while you use filgrastim.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using filgrastim while you are pregnant.
-It is not known if filgrastim is found in breast milk.
+It is not known if this medicine is found in breast milk.
 If you are or will be breast-feeding while you use filgrastim, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of filgrastim: